Efficient Follow-up of Marketing Leads – Overlooked Part of Marketing Analytics

-MQLs are an important part of the marketing analytics frameworks across most of the modern marketing teams but the sales follow-up of the MQLs is critical.
-Whether it is lead scoring, database management, or reporting around the performance of the MQLs,
+MQLs are an important part of the marketing analytics frameworks across most of the modern marketing teams but the efficient follow-up of the marketing leads is critical.
+Whether it is lead scoring, database management, or marketing analytics around the performance of the MQLs,

 marketing teams spend a lot of time and energy at continuously optimizing the performance of MQLs with the sole purposes of driving higher MQL to opportunity conversion

-set of key metrics is the sales follow-up of the MQLs that are handed over to them.
+set of key metrics is the efficient follow-up of the marketing leads and MQLs that are handed over to SDRs/BDRs and the Sales teams.

 unless at the same time we continuously optimize the follow-up strategy around these MQLs, we will not be able to realize the full impact of all the effort that goes into discovering and qualifying the leads that marketing teams generate.